-Tulsa Little League local rules outlines required equipment and safety recommendations.
-Tulsa Little League strongly recommends players to wear athletic cups, mouth pieces and the new safety shirts that have a protective guard over the heart/solar plexis area.
-Tulsa Little League only uses Little League approved safety break-away bases and the double safety base on 1st base for all minor league divisions.
+Tulsa Little League local rules outline required equipment and safety recommendations.
+Tulsa National LL strongly recommends players to wear athletic cups, mouth pieces and the new safety shirts that have a protective guard over the heart/solar plexis area and sliding pants.
+Tulsa National LL uses Little League approved safety break-away bases and the double safety base on 1st base for all minor league divisions.
 Warning tracks are provided on some fields.
-Helmets with face gaurds are required for ages 8 and below and strongly recommended for ages 9 and above.